session

 Notes

-Creates a JWT token following RFC 7519 standards with registered claims:
+Creates JSON Web Tokens following RFC 7519 standards with registered claims:

 - iss (issuer): Identifies the token issuer